 Japanese steakhouse ginger sauce for dipping meat and vegetables, or eating with fried rice.
 It tastes just like the ginger sauce you eat at Japanese restaurants.
 Just 5 ingredients and done in under 5 minutes!

 This is a recipe for the ginger meat sauce served at Japanese steakhouses where they cook in front of you on a teppanyaki or hibachi grills.

-Anyone else out there request to have extra ginger sauce at the Japanese restaurant and tell the chef they can skip giving you the seafood mustard sauce?
+Does anyone else out there request to have extra ginger sauce at the Japanese restaurant and tell the chef they can skip giving you the seafood mustard sauce?

 Japanese steakhouses don’t always offer takeout so we were looking to make the sauce at home and we’ve tried many, many different versions.

-- Minced Ginger
+- Minced Ginger or Ginger Paste

 - Diced Yellow Onion